vccw/vccw.github.io/index.md

 through mid-March.
 We're limited to 50 spots, so if you want to participate, please apply soon.

+If you would like to volunteer to help with the festival, please see our <a href="https://www.givepulse.com/group/events/238305">sign-up page</a>.
+We have needs in setup, teardown, and during the festival.

 We will be posting a lot of details both on the
 <a href="vcf_2019.html">VCF 2019 web page</a> and on
 <a href="https://www.facebook.com/events/492192407976759/">our Facebook page.</a>